PeterStaev/nativescript-azure-mobile-apps/README.md

 ```

 ### Push Notifications
-**NOTE:** In order to work with push notifications you also need to install the `nativescript-pusn-notifications` plugin.
+**NOTE:** In order to work with push notifications you also need to install the `nativescript-push-notifications` plugin.
 You can do this by running the following command:
 ```
 tns install nativescript-push-notifications